-This is a guest post by Joseph Dante.
+This is an essay by Joseph Dante.

 We all have particular tastes when it comes to our reading habits.
 I have my own preferences: I tend to go for things that are more “literary” than “genre,” except for maybe when a friend (who knows something about what I like) makes an interesting suggestion.
 I tend to read the books that are considered classics and often pop up in English classes as required reading.
 I also like things that tend to be difficult to categorize, are fresh and colorful, and that break or mix elements of disparate genres.
 Unfortunately, if you read what I read, chances are you probably don’t encounter nearly enough female authors simply because of how often history (and hence, publishers and the literary establishment) has often overlooked them.
 There have been plenty of women who were forced to take on male pseudonyms just in order to be taken as seriously as their peers.